rima-alali/Uncertainty-Aware-Architecture/SystematicReview/README.md

-# A Guide to Design Uncertainty-Aware Self-Adaptive Components in Cyber-Physical Systems
+# A Guide to Design Uncertainty-Aware Self-Adaptive Components in Cyber-Physical Systems (draft)

+This contains the data and the technical report for the systematic review performed over EU projects.

 Research Question
 ---------------------------------------------------------------